Khawabi: Fortress architecture

-Qala'at Khawabi measures 350 meters by 200 meters, having a total area of roughly 70,000 square meters.
+Qal'at Khawabi measures 350 meters by 200 meters, having a total area of roughly 70,000 square meters.
 It has a single entrance which is preceded by two flights of shallow stairways acquainted for cavalry.
 The first flight consists of 20 steps, leading to the second flight which has 40 steps into the still-preserved gatehouse at the northern end of the fortress.
 The gatehouse has a double entrance protected by archways and its upper floor's windows have been enlarged.

 The fortress consists of two principal sections, Harat Rashid al-Din Sinan (referred to as Bayt al-Agha by locals) and Harat al-Saki.
 The former occupies the upper area of the citadel and many of its historic characteristics, with the exception of its cellars and stables, virtually disappeared with the construction of new housing in the 1990s.
 The visible parts of the wall in this section consist of thin reinforced concrete, typical of the architectural designs of the late Ottoman era.
 Harat al-Saki retains much of its historical character, with its ruined residences, medieval walls and cellars.
 Although a number of residents of the citadel have built new homes by dismantling some parts of the walls, most of Harat al-Saki's residents have built relocated outside of the citadel walls.

-The eastern part of Qala'at Khawabi contains the fortress's main defenses, although its northern end is also strongly buttressed.
+The eastern part of Qal'at Khawabi contains the fortress's main defenses, although its northern end is also strongly buttressed.
 The latter part of the fortress possesses chambers meant for water storage.
 In the center of the fortress stands the citadel which is protected by double-walls.
 A narrow north–south path, from which two alleyways to the eastern and western sections branch out, runs through the middle of the fortress.
 Willey considered the remaining stone masonry of the outside walls to be "fine," disagreeing with Syrian architecture expert Ross Burns' generally unfavorable opinion of Khawabi's stonework.